chrisr3403/Sep11-Freedom-Project/tool/learning-log.md

     },
   ```
 This code for animations tells you how animations play let start with the frame.
 What is frame?
 Frame is the value from the code that says `run: { from: 0 to:3,},`
-from 0 it will play a animation from a picture sprite a example is below.
+from 0 it will play a animation from a picture sprite a example is below:

 ![Screenshot 2025-03-20 100420](https://github.com/user-attachments/assets/97bc6b13-f292-49c7-9ecc-37896710377d)

+In the first frame a idle animation plays which is the value of 0 which goes from 3.
+Each animation is triggered like I said before by a key or if you want it to loop you can.
+I tried the frame for it to fit in each part of the image only for it to be out of the image box.
+My challeneges was the image itself due to the fact that the image must be right on the frame.
+So what I did was tweak the frame and used a better image to put it better in frame.

 <!--
 * Links you used today (websites, videos, etc)